RarelyCharlie/rarelycharlie.github.io/_draft/gtsummary.md

 title: Get Together (Summary)
 layout: default
 ---
+<style>.box {color: #a9ae; font-size: 150%; font-weight: bold; line-height: 1.15em; margin: 0 1ex; background: #f4f4ff; padding: 1ex; text-align: center; width: 40%; float: right;}</style>

 This is a condensed summary of the book *Get Together*, almost entirely in its own words.
-Its ten sections match the chapters in the book.
+Its eleven sections match the chapters in the book.
 For a wealth of supporting material, see the book's website: [Get Together](https://gettogetherbook.com)

 Note that this is a summary of the *book itself*, not the 7 Cups training course derived from the book.
 The 7 Cups training course omits some information and adds some other information.